-A collection of excellent wilderness survival, primitive skills and bushcraft content.
+A collection of wilderness survival, primitive skills and bushcraft content.
 Most info about wilderness survival is copied from military survival manuals and old camp craft books.
 This site is different.

-My name is Juan Pablo Quiñonez.
-I am confident I can carve a bow drill set in the field and start a friction fire using a cord and knife anywhere on earth (where there are trees).
-I hiked the Pacific Crest Trail (2650 miles in 99 days) in 2012, before studying Ecotourism and Outdoor Leadership.
-I have canoed over a thousand miles including the Hayes and Bloodvein rivers; and I am fascinated by hunting-gatherer societies, primitive technology and friction fires.
-I’ve participated and was an assistant instructor for various winter wilderness survival courses.
+I’ve been continuously learning about the outdoors ever since I hiked the Pacific Crest Trail (2650 miles in 99 days) in 2012 and studied Ecotourism and Outdoor Leadership.
+I have canoed over a thousand miles including the Hayes and Bloodvein rivers; and I am fascinated by hunting-gatherer societies, primitive technology and friction fires ( I can carve a bow drill set and start a friction fire using a cord and knife anywhere).
+I’ve also participated and was an assistant instructor for various winter wilderness survival courses.

 LinkedIn: Juan Pablo Quiñonez